-Our specialist valuers assess house contents, art, antiques, jewellery and collectables, ensuring estates are valued correctly for probate and inheritance tax purposes.
+Our specialist valuers assess house contents, art, antiques, jewelry and collectables, ensuring estates are valued correctly for probate and inheritance tax purposes.

 A probate valuation is a written valuation of an estate's contents at the date of death.
 It is required for: